-- Notes: Costs are landed, not including local tolls from CDA Enbridge to Union Dawn.
-Gigajoule (GJ) conversion to cubic metres (m^3) assumes 1 GJ = 26 m^3 . - 4.4 Overall, through the execution of the hedges for 2023, it is estimated that the Region's hedging activity resulted in costs that were approximately \$0.14/m3 higher than otherwise would have been incurred securing supply at prevailing index/spot market pricing under the Region's Direct Purchase Agreement (for applicable hedged volumes). - 4.5 For the 2023 fiscal year overall, it is estimated that the Region's natural gas acquisition costs were approximately \$0.221/m3 (weighted average), inclusive of transportation costs for its Ontario landed natural gas including all index and balancing transactions as well as fixed-block purchases.
-The Region's weighted average cost of gas was comparable to other natural gas pricing options and programs such as: - Default Enbridge system gas rate as approved by the Ontario Energy Board (2023 estimated simple average of \$0.166/m3, including rate rider adjustments, and \$0.211/m3, including transportation); - Local Authority Services (LAS) Natural Gas Program price of \$0.141/m3 (not including transportation and priced at western Canada hub) for the 2022-23 program year and $0.136/m^3$ for the 2023-24 program year.2 With transportation to Union Dawn ranging between approximately $0.043/m^3$ to $0.05/m^3$ during 2023, the total all-in cost was estimated to be in the range of $0.181/m^3$ and $0.191/m^3$ during 2023; and
+Notes: Costs are landed, not including local tolls from CDA Enbridge to Union Dawn.
+Gigajoule (GJ) conversion to cubic metres (m3) assumes 1 GJ = 26 m3.

+- 4.5 Overall, through the execution of the hedges for 2024, it is estimated that the Region's hedging activity resulted in costs that were approximately \$0.098/m3 higher than otherwise would have been incurred securing supply at prevailing index/spot market pricing under the Region's Direct Purchase Agreement (for applicable hedged volumes in amount of approximately 206,500 GJ for the year). - 4.6 For the 2024 fiscal year overall, it is estimated that the Region's natural gas acquisition costs were approximately \$0.162/m3 (weighted average), inclusive of transportation costs for its Ontario landed natural gas including all index and balancing transactions as well as fixed-block purchases.
+The Region's weighted average cost of gas was comparable to other natural gas pricing options and programs such as: - Default Enbridge system gas rate as approved by the Ontario Energy Board with a 2024 estimated simple average of \$0.096/m3 including rate rider adjustments, and \$0.144/m3 including transportation; - Local Authority Services (LAS) Natural Gas Program price of \$0.136/m3 (not including transportation and priced at western Canada hub) for the 2023-24 program year and \$0.140/m3 for the 2024-25 program year.2 With transportation